dani-77/t430/README.md

 example: `sudo flashrom -p ch341a_spi -w bottom.rom`

-PS: it might be needed to add -c (name of the bios chip); I use ch341a programmer. if you intend to use another change the name of the programmer.
+PS: it might be needed to add -c (name of the bios chip); I use ch341a programmer.
+If you intend to use another change the name of the programmer.

 to flash (with coreboot already installed):